 More than 90 percent of individuals suffering from celiac disease are genetically susceptible.
 Diagnosis is made with an antibody test, and less often, a small bowel biopsy may be conducted.
 Symptoms can manifest in infancy, and include the aforementioned list for food intolerance, as well as muscle atrophy, failure to thrive, among others.
 As adults, weakness, vitamin deficiency, hyperparathyroidism and increased risk for bone fractures, as well as other disorders such as dermatitis herpetiformis and gastroesophageal reflux disease (GERD), may manifest upon exposure to gluten.

-Now, here is the interesting catch.
 Estimated prevalence of celiac disease is about 1 percent.
-According to some data, the elimination of gluten may help other diseases (i.e. type I diabetes mellitus) and prevent the onset of gastrointestinal cancers.
+According to some data, the elimination of gluten may also help other diseases (i.e. type I diabetes mellitus) and prevent the onset of gastrointestinal cancers.
 For those suffering from irritable bowel syndrome, gluten elimination is common practice, however, it’s not yet conclusive that those with IBS need to remove it to live symptom free (I will have more on this in another article).
 And of course, a wheat allergy would prevent you from consuming products containing wheat (but not gluten in barley and rye).

 So what about non-celiac gluten sensitivity (NCGS)?
 It seems to be a common self-diagnosis correlated with the rapid increase in the gluten-free lifestyle.
 Little substantive evidence exists regarding NCGS.
 It is clinically differentiated from celiac disease and wheat allergy by way of testing, and is also different from IBS.
 In a double-blind crossover study published in the journal Gastroenterology, individuals with self-reported non-celiac gluten sensitivity and IBS placed on a low FODMAPs diet had no adverse reaction when they consumed gluten.
 (FODMAPs = fermentable, oligo-, di-, monosaccharides, and polyols).
 There is a lack of biomarkers pinpointed for diagnosing NCGS, and minimal understanding exists.